abideen-olawuwo/Heart-Diseases/README.md

     * 6: fixed defect: used to be defect but ok now
     * 7: reversable defect: no proper blood movement when excercising
 14. target - have disease or not (1=yes, 0=no) (= the predicted attribute)

+* modelling

+The machine model used include : Logistic Regression, KNeighborsClassifier, RandomForestClassifier.